 Expand your scope and study economics and business on a global scale.

 You may choose to add a second major or a minor to your business administration studies.
-Common options are accounting, economics, finance, psychology, international affairs, math, computer science, art, Christian ministries, communication arts, and recreation, sport and wellness.
+Common options are accounting, economics, finance, psychology, international affairs, math, computer science, art, Christian ministries, and communication arts.

 For more information, contact: